bibanon/bibanon/Stories/Tramp-Anon/Tramp-Anon.md

 ## Background

-On the night of August 16, 2010, a thread was started on 4chan's [[/g/|G]] that asked a straight-forward question.
-That question was "You're greatly skilled at something that is useless in the real world.
+On the night of August 16, 2010, [a thread was started on 4chan's [[/g/|G]] that asked a straight-forward question](http://archive.installgentoo.net/cgi-board.pl/g/thread/12740705):

+> "You're greatly skilled at something that is useless in the real world.
 What is it?"

 After several responses, one Anon posted the following:

 > I'm a survivor, I got tossed out into the streets at 18 with no qualifications, no money and just the clothes on my back and I broke into an old building, stole old clothes from charity bins and stole food out of bins until I came up with a plan, that plan failed.
 >